drduh/YubiKey-Guide/README.md

 ## Windows

 Windows can already have some virtual smartcard readers installed, like the one provided for Windows Hello.
 To ensure your YubiKey is the correct one used by scdaemon, you should add it to its configuration.
 You will need your device's full name.
-To find out what is your device's full name, plug your YubiKey, open the Device Manager, select "View->Show hidden devices".
+To find out what is your device's full name, plug your YubiKey, open the Device Manager, select "View > Show hidden devices".
 Go to the Software Devices list, you should see something like `Yubico YubiKey OTP+FIDO+CCID 0`.
 The name slightly differs according to the model.
 Thanks to [Scott Hanselman](https://www.hanselman.com/blog/HowToSetupSignedGitCommitsWithAYubiKeyNEOAndGPGAndKeybaseOnWindows.aspx) for sharing this information.

-* Create or edit %APPDATA%/gnupg/scdaemon.conf, add `reader-port <your yubikey device's full name>`.
+* Create or edit `%APPDATA%/gnupg/scdaemon.conf` to add `reader-port <your yubikey device's full name>`
-* In %APPDATA%/gnupg/gpg-agent.conf, add:
+* Edit `%APPDATA%/gnupg/gpg-agent.conf` to add:

 ```
 enable-ssh-support